 The words ‘Ofsted’ and ‘inspection’ often strike fear in headteachers.
 Not only is little notice given when an inspection is about to take place, but the results of the inspector's findings will have huge implications for the entire school.

 Should a school be rated as ‘inadequate’ it may be placed into special measures, which can require drastic action to resolve the situation.
-However, even a drop from ‘outstanding’ to ‘good’ can be a huge blow for educational facility, especially as it can deter parents from wanting to enrol their children in the school.
+However, even a drop from ‘outstanding’ to ‘good’ can be a huge blow for educational facilities, especially as it can deter parents from wanting to enrol their children in the school.

 The findings of an Ofsted report can even be reflected the value of nearby homes, with properties located within the catchment area of schools that are rated as ‘outstanding’ being worth up to 10% more, meaning the outcome of any Ofsted report can be far-reaching for the whole community.